Transcription

 Grant

-It's a verb that means to give something formally or officially.
+It's a verb that means to give something in a formal or official way.

-• My boss gave me a raise.
-So, once again, the implication is that there was a negotiation, potentially.
+- My boss gave me a raise.
+So, again, the implication is that there was negotiation, potentially.

 Ubuesque